Gordon Sondland: Philanthropy

 Sondland founded the Gordon Sondland and Katherine J. Durant Foundation in 1999, which was established to "help families and boost communities"; it has given money to various non-profit organisations including $1,000,000 to the Portland Art Museum to endow permanent access for children under the age of eighteen.
 The Foundation helped establish a Distinguished Chair in Spine for pediatric orthopedic spine research at the Texas Scottish Rite Hospital for Children in 2012.
 In 2014, the Foundation gave a $1,000,000 endowment to Oregon Health & Science University to establish the Sondland-Durant Distinguished Research Conference, a cancer research summit to begin in 2016.
 In 2017, the Center for Innovation and Entrepreneurship at Duke University was created with the support of the Foundation.

+The 2012 HillelFest Fundraising event at the University of Washington honored Sondland's sister and brother-in-law Lucy and Herb Pruzan for their five decades of leadership and dedication to Hillel.
+As part of this celebration, Sondland and his wife, Katy Durant, gave an endowment gift which created the Pruzan Fellow in honor of Herb and Lucy.
+Each spring at Hillel's Annual Meeting, a Pruzan Fellow is designated from among the emerging undergraduate leaders at Hillel UW.
+The intent is for the Pruzan Fellow to become a key leader, role model and driving force behind the undergraduate student programming at Hillel UW.

 Pursuant to U.S. Office of Government Ethics regulations prohibiting executive branch employees from retaining certain financial interests, Sondland resigned from the Gordon D. Sondland and Katherine J. Durant Foundation immediately following his confirmation.
 In November 2019, the Portland Business Journal noted that following Sondland's appointment as Ambassador in 2018, the foundation modified its website by removing a biography tab for Sondland and adding two new ones for the couple's children.

+In March 2023, Sondland participated as presenting underwriter for the traveling Auschwitz Exhibition at the Ronald Reagan Presidential Library and Foundation.
+At its opening reception on March 23, 2023, Sondland spoke about his support of the exhibit, and his parents, Frieda (Piepsch) and Gunther Sondland, who survived the Holocaust.

 Writing

-In 2022, Sondland published a book, entitled The Envoy: Mastering the Art of Diplomacy with Trump and the World.
+In 2022, Sondland published a book with Bombardier Books, an imprint of Simon & Schuster, entitled The Envoy: Mastering the Art of Diplomacy with Trump and the World.
+The New York Times called it "one of the most intriguing memoirs of the Trump era."